2 Days in Zion National Park: The Complete Guide

 When to Visit Zion National Park

-The park is at its busiest from April through October, while temperatures are reasonably pleasant and the park’s shuttle bus system is in operation.
-While springtime (April and May) has pleasant temperatures, it’s usually accompanied by rainy days and high water levels, which can make some trails, like the famous Narrows hike through the Virgin River, off limits.
+While springtime (April and May) has pleasant temperatures and beautiful wildflower blooms, it’s usually accompanied by rainy days and high water levels, which can make some trails, like the famous Narrows hike through the Virgin River, off limits.

 Man standing on top of a cliff at Zion National Park in Utah